-Last Updated on December 17, 2021 by Rei Garnet
+Last Updated on October 18, 2022 by Rei Garnet

-It’s fine if your rabbit ate small amounts of guinea pig food, but make sure that you don’t make it a habit.
-Rabbits and guinea pigs have different nutritional needs.
+It’s fine if your rabbit eats small amounts of guinea pig food, but make sure that you don’t make it a habit.

-As an example, rabbits can make their own vitamin C while guinea pigs can’t, which is why most guinea pig food is loaded with vitamin C.
+As an example, rabbits can make their own vitamin C while guinea pigs can’t, which is why most guinea pig foods are loaded with vitamin C.

 Risk of feeding guinea pig food to rabbits.

-Because rabbits and guinea pigs have different nutritional needs, feeding your rabbits guinea pig foods has risks if fed long term.
+Rabbits and guinea pigs have different nutritional needs, feeding your rabbits guinea pig foods has risks if fed long term.

-Rabbits are already making their own vitamin C, feeding high amounts of additional vitamin C like what guinea pig food has, can lead to the formation of kidney stones if fed long term.
+Rabbits are already making their own vitamin C, feeding high amounts of additional vitamin C, like what guinea pig food has, can lead to the formation of kidney stones if fed long term.

 Here are the signs that your rabbit might be suffering from kidney stones caused by excess vitamin C:

-- Blood in urine (hematuria)
+- Blood in the urine (hematuria)

-- Thick, pasty, cloudy, or beige-to brown-colored urine.
+- Thick, pasty, cloudy, or beige-to-brown-colored urine.

 - Urine staining in the area between the anus and genitals.

-- Straining/pain during urination.
+- Straining or pain during urination.

-Diarrhea in rabbits is often caused by the wrong diet or when their diet is changed too fast.
+Diarrhea in rabbits is often caused by the wrong diet or when the diet is changed too fast.

 FAQ (Frequently Asked Questions)

 While it’s true that rabbits should not eat guinea pig food, taking a small bite of guinea pig food is not a problem.

-As long as you’re not feeding your rabbit a lot of guinea pig food then you should be fine.
-Just observe your rabbit for any behavioral changes or any changes in their poop.
+As long as you’re not feeding your rabbit a lot of guinea pig food, you should be fine.

 What to do if your rabbit ate guinea pig food?

 If you did notice something after your rabbit accidentally ate guinea pig food, call a veterinarian for proper advice.

 If your rabbits ate a little bit of guinea pig food, just observe their poop, urine, and behavior for any changes.

-So your rabbit should be fine if they accidentally took a ate some guinea pig food while you’re not looking.
+So your rabbit should be fine if they accidentally eat some guinea pig food while you’re not looking.